|

 Sewing machines!
 Fabric!
 Spinning and knitting and more!
 Come and play with us and let your creativity loose!
 Bring your current project, teach someone else, learn something new, just hang out with other creative people.

-Dot Fictional Worldbuilding To Programming Grid
+Fictional Worldbuilding

 time: Sunday, 9:00 - 10:15 am